SamuelGauthier/0ad/BuildInstructions.rst

    ./waterquick br

   The script will launch the default demo map.
-If you would like to launch it without a map run the following instead:
+If you would like to build and launch it without a map run the following instead:

   .. code:: bash